How to redesign an existing website without erasing rankings

 Don’t “misunderestimate” the value of an aged domain with lots of links!

-As an example, I just reviewed a rebuild proposal that involved moving from a 1999 registered domain with 2900+ incoming links (including 100+ links from domains with a +7 PR!
+As an example, I once reviewed a proposal to redesign an existing website that involved moving from a 1999 registered domain with 2900+ incoming links (including 100+ links from domains with a +7 PR!
 Their destination was a 2008-registered domain with 35 links…

 Ok, so you’re going to redesign a mature site that’s generating business, but needs a more modern look and feel.
-Make sure you choose a designer / developer who comprehends the importance of the old content, and understands the SEO aspects.
+You need to find and hire a web designer / developer who comprehends the importance of the old content, and understands the SEO aspects.
 Make sure the fundamental SEO elements are included in the design architecture.
 I repeatedly see website design output from designers that amazes me, with examples such as;

 - An SEO module was loaded but not activated – so zero meta-tag content on any page!

-- A WordPress CMS with the Admin / Privacy settings set to “I would like to block search engines, but allow normal visitors“
+- A WordPress CMS with the Admin / Privacy settings set to “I would like to block search engines“

 - Flash main menu that SE’s cannot penetrate, meaning no internal pages indexed!